Vietnam.vn - Nền tảng quảng bá Việt Nam

 Moscow has not responded to the statement from Ukraine.
 The Russian military has repeatedly denied attacking civilian targets in Ukraine.

-Russia accuses Ukraine of obstructing prisoner exchange
+Russia accuses Ukraine of obstructing prisoner exchange.

 Chiến sự Ukraine ngày 983: Một loạt diễn biến mới- Ảnh 2.

-American citizen in Ukraine 'informs' Russian military?
+Did American citizens in Ukraine 'inform' the Russian military?

-Russia holds nuclear drills
+Russia conducts nuclear exercises.

 Source: https://thanhnien.vn/chien-su-ukraine-ngay-983-mot-loat-dien-bien-moi-185241102214550311.htm